How and When to use Multi Unit Abutments

 Procedures and Steps For Using Multi-Unit Cases

 Many clinicians place multi-unit abutments at the surgery appointment and convert a denture into an implant-retained prosthetic.
 This is always best done by placing appropriate multi-unit abutments and adapting the denture to the multi-unit abutments.
-However, if you choose not to immediate-load the implants, it is always best to seat the multi-unit abutments before the initial impression as you begin the restorative process.
+However, if you choose not to immediate-load the implants, it is always best to seat the abutments before the initial impression as you begin the restorative process.
 If you begin the impression process with multi-units placed and take your impressions at the multi-level rather than implant level, it saves you steps later and enhances the accuracy of the final prosthetic’s fit.

 Multi-Unit Abutment Placement and Impression Techniques